sinanliu001/sinanliu001/README.md

 **[HoshinoBot](https://github.com/sinanliu001/hoshinobot)**
 A QQ-bot for Princess Connect Re:Dive based on [Nonebot](https://github.com/nonebot/nonebot), a program that connects to the QQ platform and automates tasks or adds interactive features to a QQ server.
 Think of it as a virtual assistant or helper for your server.
 Bots can respond to commands, moderate chats, play music, track stats, and much more.

-Core Function: Program interact with Discord through the Discord API.
+Core Function: Program interact with Discord through the QQ API.
 They can send messages, manage roles, kick/ban users, and perform other actions programmatically.

 Built with **Python**.